2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-04-differences-between-programming-languages.md

 echo "It is not number 0"
 fi
 ```
+Explanation: we set the variable equals to 0.
+If n is equal to 0, then display "It is number 0"; otherwise it will display "It is not number 0".
+Because we let n equal to 0.
+The output should be:
+> It is number 0

 Run the file in the bash command line:
 ```
 $ bash if_example.sh